York Chocolate: Breed registration

-The breed is recognized, under the shorter name York, by the recently founded World Cat Federation based in Germany, and with some differences from previously published standards, most of which seem to be lost.
-The breed is not recognized by any major, long-established international cat fancier organizations, such as The International Cat Association (TICA), the Cat Fanciers' Association (CFA) or Fédération Internationale Féline (FIFe), nor even US national groups such as the American Cat Fanciers Association (ACFA).
-In March 1990, the Cat Fanciers' Federation of the New England area of the US recognized York Chocolates as an "experimental" cat breed, and allegedly gave it championship status within the group in March 1992, but publishes no breed standard or any other information about the breed today.
-It was supposedly granted champion status by the Canadian Cat Association in March 1995, as well, but while the CCA published a breed standard in 1995, as of March 2013, the organization no longer advertises it, and it includes outdated wording.
+In March 1990, the Cat Fanciers' Federation (CFF) of the New England area in the USA recognised York Chocolates as an "experimental" cat breed, and allegedly gave it championship status within the group in March 1992.
+They published a breed standard in May 1993.
+It was supposedly granted champion status by the Canadian Cat Association (CCA) in March 1995, as well, but while the CCA published a breed standard in 1995, as of March 2013, the organisation no longer advertises it, and it includes outdated wording.
+Since 2020 this CCA breed standard is labelled as "dormant".